California U-Haul Truck Accident Lawyers

 Who Can File A Personal Injury Claim After A U-Haul Truck Accident?

 Injured parties have the right to seek compensation and can file claims against rental truck companies, the driver, or their insurance companies.
-If the victim dies in a U-Haul truck accident, a living family member can pursue a wrongful death claim.
+If the victim dies in a U-Haul truck accident, a living family member may pursue a wrongful death claim.
 Furthermore, undocumented immigrants can also file a personal injury claim, regardless of citizenship or immigration status.

-Contact us today at (888) 488-1391 to get started on your recovery.
-You can consult with us at home, at work, or anywhere in the state.
-We serve injured victims within California, including Los Angeles, San Diego, San Jose, San Francisco, Fresno, Sacramento, Long Beach, Oakland, Bakersfield, Anaheim, Riverside, Santa Ana, and Stockton.
+We serve injured victims across California, including Los Angeles, San Diego, San Jose, San Francisco, Fresno, Sacramento, Long Beach, Oakland, Bakersfield, Anaheim, Riverside, Santa Ana, and Stockton.